 I’m sorry, I cannot tell you anything about Lottie and Matthias.
 Fraternization with the Germans is prohibited, but it will not last forever.
-My darling, I miss you all so much, and more than anything I want to to hold you in my arms.
+My darling, I miss you all so much, and more than anything I want to hold you in my arms.
 My orders keep me here, there is so much for us to do, and above all we have to ensure the supply of our troops.
 That is why I beg you, come here!
-Our children are in the the best hands with their grandparents, and for the school holidays they can come over.
+Our children are in the best hands with their grandparents, and for the school holidays they can come over.
 You speak German and you are an outstanding logistics expert.
-And perhaps we as a family can help to make the world a bit safer and better.“
+And perhaps we as a family can help to make the world a bit safer and better.”

 Surprised, Chiara put down the letter.
-Her heart was pounding and her thoughts started to run.
-John would not return home soon, but he needed her support, and she could see her German relatives and the her grandfather’s home.
+Her heart was pounding, and her thoughts started to run.
+John would not return home soon, but he needed her support, and she could see her German relatives and her grandfather’s home.
 And knowing her children as she did, they would certainly be disappointed if she let their Dad down.

 A few weeks later, Chiara was on her way across the Atlantic.

 At the beginning of October, Chiara arrived in Koblenz, longingly expected by her husband John.
 She had traveled on one of the ships that brought supplies to the U.S. troops.
-So she had crossed the Atlantic Ocean and got on a train to Coblenz, passing the many cities along the Rhine – Dusseldorf, Cologne, Bonn, Königswinter and Bad Honnef with the Siebengebirge.
-Then her train got to Coblnez.
+So she had crossed the Atlantic Ocean and got on a train to Coblenz, passing the many cities along the Rhine – Düsseldorf, Cologne, Bonn, Königswinter and Bad Honnef with the Siebengebirge.
+Then her train got to Coblenz.
 Already from afar she saw the American flag waving over the fortress Ehrenbreitstein.

 Besides himself with joy, John embraced his wife.
-They were granted a few free days together, then John showed her around.
+They were granted a few days off together, then John showed her around.
 He was proud of their work.
-Major General Allen wanted his men to be well prepared for their mission, so both field exercises and classes were scheduled.
+Major General Allen wanted his men to be well-prepared for their mission, so both field exercises and classes were scheduled.
 They learned German, driving all kinds of vehicles, repairing automobiles and motorcycles, blacksmithing, welding, maintaining weapons and equipment, operating and repairing radios, cartography and technical drawing.
 The Cavalry taught repairing saddles and barn management, the quartermasters taught cooking, baking and shoe repair.
 Even a small farm came into being.